Recovery

 Local governments need to plan how they will manage recovery long before any emergency occurs, so that they are ready and able to support the recovery of their community if required.

-Local governments are required to appoint one or more Local Recovery Coordinators (LRC).
-The local governments should ensure the LRCs undergo training prior to any event and have relevant knowledge, skills and authority to coordinate recovery activities when required.
+Local governments must appoint one or more Local Recovery Coordinators (LRC) and ensure the LRCs undergo training prior to any event and have relevant knowledge, skills and authority to coordinate recovery activities when required.

-Local governments must have a Local Recovery Plan that identifies recovery arrangements and operational considerations, such as the roles of local government staff in recovery and management structures for recovery.
-The State EM Framework provides guidance on the development and maintenance of the plan.
+Local governments must have a Local Recovery Plan that identifies recovery arrangements and operational considerations, such as the roles of local government staff in recovery and governance structures for recovery.

 The Local Recovery Plan should also: